FREE VETERINARY TREATMENT

 Our facilities include a walk-in clinic where animals can receive treatments immediately or they go through to our hospital surgery where they receive more serious treatment.
 Our vets perform surgeries such as tendon suturing and skin graphing.

-We have 5 paddocks, with large trees for shade, which allow animals to recuperate outside their stable once they are in recovery.
-Having the ability to stretch their legs in a safe outdoor space both promotes healing and allows them to express their natural behaviour.
+We have five paddocks, with large trees for shade, which allow animals to recuperate outside their stable once they are in recovery.
+Having the ability to stretch their legs in a safe outdoor space both promotes healing and allows them to express their natural behavior.

 We also have a small animal surgery for treating animals like cats and dogs and a small laboratory for examining blood samples and skin scrapings.